Ontario Panel of Family Lawyers Finds Clients Prefer

 Survey conducted by veteran lawyers shows virtual hearings can be a good solution

-TORONTO, Ontario—A panel of veteran family lawyers in Ontario led by Russell Alexander say that according to a survey conducted clients prefer to have the option of virtual hearings, in contrast to a recent decision by Ontario Family Courts that in-person hearings are the presumptive standard.
+TORONTO, Ontario—A panel of veteran family lawyers in Ontario led by Russell Alexander say that clients prefer to have the option of virtual hearings, in contrast to a recent decision by Ontario Family Courts that in-person hearings are the presumptive standard.

-A petition to ask court officials to reconsider the decision has garnered 1,500 signatures online, while a survey of 122 people who attended an online town hall discussion last week found that most wanted the option of virtual hearings as well as in-person hearings if their lawyers deemed it beneficial.
+A petition to ask court officials to reconsider the decision has garnered 1,500 signatures online, while a survey of 122 people who attended an online town hall discussion held earlier this month found that most wanted the option of virtual hearings as well as in-person hearings if their lawyers deemed it beneficial.

 “Virtual hearings can be a great option because they are dramatically easier for clients and allow more access to attorneys, helping keep costs down and improve legal access in rural areas,” said Alexander, founder of Russell Alexander Collaborative Family Lawyers which has offices throughout Ontario.
 “Clients want the option of either virtual hearings or going in-person if their attorney thinks it might help.”